-Throughout history, one of the main jobs of the domesticated dog has been to protect its owners and guard against unwanted people or animals.
-While many modern dogs will instinctually act as home guardians, there are specific breeds that are known for possessing the characteristics needed to best ward off unwanted intruders.
+Throughout history, one of the main jobs of domesticated dogs has been to protect their owners and guard against unwanted people or animals.
+Although many modern dogs will instinctually act as home guardians, there are many specific breeds known for possessing the characteristics needed to ward off unwanted intruders.

-This breed is known for its physical strength, protection instincts, courageousness, and extreme family loyalty, the Bullmastiff is one of the best guard dog breeds to have.
-If an intruder crosses its path, a Bullmastiff will typically use its strength to knock them over or block their path.
-The breed is very docile in a family environment, however, and makes a great household pet.
+Known for physical strength, protection instincts, courageousness and extreme family loyalty, the Bullmastiff is one of the best guard dog breeds to have.
+If an intruder crosses the premises, a Bullmastiff will typically use his strength to knock them over or block their path.
+When it comes to being in a family environment, however, the breed is very docile and makes a great household pet.

 If you have a large piece of property that you are trying to protect, a Doberman pinscher is a great guard dog for you.
 This breed is incredibly fast and is able to reach an intruder in a short amount of time.
-Known as the fifth-smartest dog breed in the world, Dobermans are fearless, alert, and loyal dogs.
+Known as the fifth-smartest dog breed in the world, Dobermans are fearless, alert and loyal dogs.
 Because they need a lot of exercise, however, they’re best suited for families with large yards and active lifestyles.

 Originally bred as cattle-protecting dogs, Rottweilers are known to be relentless protectors of their pack.
 They are an intelligent breed and extremely loyal to their owners.
-Rottweilers are known to be aloof with strangers until properly introduced to them and are very quick learners, thus making them one of the best guard dogs for families.
+Rottweilers are known to be aloof with strangers until properly introduced to them.
+Additionally, they are very quick learners, thus making them one of the best guard dogs for families.

 Originally bred for herding, Pulis are extremely smart and make excellent guard dogs.
-They are always alert and will bark to alert their owners of anything out of the ordinary.
-Pulis are very smart and require constant companionship.
-They make great additions to families with active lifestyles, as they love hiking, running, and outdoor activities.
+They are always on guard and will bark to alert their owners of anything out of the ordinary.
+Due to their high intelligence, Pulis require constant companionship.
+They make great additions to families with active lifestyles, as they love hiking, running and outdoor activities.

 Due to their high intelligence and quickness to learning commands, German Shepherds are one of the best protection dogs.
 They are bold, confident and fearless, hence making them a favorite police dog breed.
-German Shepherds have a calm demeanor when in a household but can quickly react when their family or home is threatened.
+Additionally, German Shepherds have a calm demeanor when in a household but will quickly react when their family or home is threatened.

-Originally bred to hunt lions, this dog has a strong prey drive and tends to be independent in nature.
-Ridgebacks are loyal and make natural watchdogs.
-They are said to be selective in their barking so when a ridgeback barks, it needs to be taken seriously.
-Rhodesian ridgebacks must be properly trained and managed, as they are not naturally obedient.
-The breed loves to cuddle and often thinks it’s a lapdog.
+Originally bred to hunt lions, this dog breed has a strong prey drive and tends to be independent in nature.
+Rhodesian Ridgebacks are loyal to their family and make natural watchdogs.
+They are known for being selective in their barking, so when a Ridgeback does bark, it needs to be taken seriously.
+Rhodesian Ridgebacks must be properly trained and managed, as they are not naturally obedient.
+Furthermore, this breed loves to cuddle and often likes to act as a lapdog.

 Kuvasz was initially bred to guard livestock but, over the years, has been increasingly found as guardians of homes.
-This breed is very territorial and has a strong instinct to guard its family and home.
+This breed is very territorial and has a strong instinct to guard his family members.
 The Kuvasz tends to be aloof with strangers but craves affection from his family.
 In addition to desiring constant companionship, the Kuvasz is very energetic and therefore needs plenty of exercise.

 Often confused with the American pit bull terrier, the Staffordshire terrier is one of the best guard protection dogs.
-They were originally bred for bear and bull fighting.
-Their aggressive and protective nature.
+They were originally bred for bear and bullfighting; hence, they have an aggressive and protective nature.
 Because of this, they must be properly socialized and trained from an early age.
-And although they are intimidating to strangers, Staffordshire Terriers make great household pets, known to only be aggressive when protecting a family member.
+And although they are intimidating to strangers, Staffordshire Terriers make great household pets, as they are known to be aggressive only when protecting a family member.

-Beyond Top 10 Best Guard Dogs: Other Dog Breeds Known to be Natural Family Protectors:
+Beyond Top 10 Best Guard Dogs: Other Dog Breeds Known to Be Natural Family Protectors

 - Chow Chow